My sibling has epilepsy

 See what Jack does to stay safe

-• Is my sibling different now they have epilepsy?
+• Is my brother or sister different now they have epilepsy?

-Even you may treat them differently.
-This is probably because none of you know very much about epilepsy.
-When you understand better you’ll see they are just the same person as before.
-This is why it’s great that you’re reading this!
+Even you might treat your brother or sister differently at first.
+This is probably because you don’t know very much about epilepsy and how it will affect them.
+Once you get used to them having epilepsy, you’ll see they are just the same person as before.

 See what Anna does to help herself feel better

-• What should I do if my brother/sister has a seizure?
+• What should I do if my brother or sister has a seizure?

-If your brother/sister has a seizure and falls down, get a grown-up to help, as quickly as you can.
-If you can’t find a grown up straight away, here are some things you can do.
+If your brother or sister has a seizure, they may fall to the floor.
+You should call for an adult to help as quickly as you can.
+If you can’t find an adult straight away, here are some things you can do.

 Do:

-3. When they stop moving around, roll them onto their side, if that is easy for you to do.
+• When they stop moving around, roll them gently onto their side, if that’s easy for you to do.
 This can help them to breathe

-4. Find a grown up as soon as you can
+• Find an adult as soon as you can

 Don’t:

-• Is it normal to feel angry/worried/sad about my sibling?
+• Is it normal to feel angry, worried or sad about my sibling?

-• You may feel worried that they are going to have a seizure
+• Worried that they are going to have a seizure, and how you might help them

-• You may feel sad or even angry that they have epilepsy
+• Sad or even angry that they have epilepsy

-• You may feel fed up that they are getting more attention from your parents
+• Fed up that they are getting more attention from your parents

 • Your teacher